 World’s Worst Passwords: Is it time to change yours?

-By NaimishaPublished On June 16, 2021
+By NaimishaPublished On May 4, 2023

 The easiest password to be hacked.

-Cybernews published the Worst Passwords of the Year’ list: an introduction to the most relatively easy to guess and used passwords.
+Cybernews published the Worst Passwords of the Year list: an introduction to the most relatively easy-to-guess and used passwords.
 The list is defined after evaluating more than 5 million passwords that were leaked on the internet (passwords relating to hacks of adult sites are not included!).

 Exceptionally lazy numerical and common keyboard patterns feature heavily in the list (e.g. ‘qwerty’ and ‘abc123’).
 Obvious phrases are popular too; prominent examples of this include ‘password’ and ‘iloveyou’.

 Celebrity or City names have always been a popular go-to source of passwords for many unfortunate users.
 Combining this with a little bit of social profiling and you’ve got a problem: (tip: LionelMessi10 is never a good choice; London123 is not goto password for doubly so if your Facebook page is full of Barca-related posts or Working in that city).

 Here’s the 2023 list of the 10 weakest passwords :

 What are the consequences of a bad password?

 The main reason to put up a password is to put in place extra security between a criminal and the network, system, device, program, or account for which you don’t want to publicize the data.
 So the more prominent/ famous the password, the weaker that hurdle.
 Here’s a closer look at how you’re in danger…